hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-Y﻿ou will see the new PVC *mysql-pvc-restore*, together with its PV, is crated:
+Y﻿ou will see the new PVC *mysql-pvc-restore*, together with its PV, is created: